KristenWindoloski/ToCS/README.md

       install.packages("X")
       ```

-    - Change your working directory to the ToCS folder by typing the
-      following into the R command line (console) (replacing “filepath”
-      with your computer’s file path to the ToCS folder)

-      ``` r
-      setwd("filepath")
-      ```

-    - Open the ToCS project folder by clicking *File -\> Open Project
+    - Open the ToCS project folder by clicking *File -\> Open Project*.
-      -\> ToCS-main*.
+      Then search for the *ToCS-main* folder that was extracted from the
+      downloaded zip file.
+Select *ToCS-main*.
+This opens the ToCS
+      project in R.

-    - Load all files in the project directory into R by pressing
+    - Next, load all files in the project directory into R by pressing
       Ctrl+Shift+L or typing the following into the R command line
       (console)